 So all this has me thinking, and I’m guessing it has some of you a little confused.

 My goal today is to clear up a little bit of the confusion (and the guilt) surrounding this question.
-I don’t have time in this post to go into all the pros and cons of using a behavior chart, but I do want to hit a few highlights before offering what I think is a unique perspective on this whole thing.
+I don’t have time in this post to go into all the pros and cons of using a classroom behavior chart, but I do want to hit a few highlights before offering what I think is a unique perspective on this whole thing.